 What is carbon accounting software?

 At a high level, carbon accounting software is designed to help organizations manage and quantify their carbon emissions.
-With the right accounting solution, companies can accurately track emissions data and collect the necessary intel to begin strategically regulating their output of greenhouse gases (called: decarbonization).
+With the right accounting solution, companies can accurately track emissions data and collect the necessary information to begin strategically regulating their output of greenhouse gasses (called: decarbonization).

-To add context to the relatively new industry of carbon accounting software, we need to make a distinction between a carbon accounting vs. an ESG (Environmental, Social, and Governance) solution.
+To add context to the relatively new industry of carbon accounting software, we need to distinguish between a carbon accounting vs. an ESG (Environmental, Social, and Governance) solution.

 Carbon accounting software is based on the Greenhouse Gas Protocol (GHGP).
 Additionally, the term “carbon” is used as an umbrella term, as deemed by the GHGP, to account for many types of emissions, including: